davidbradway/resume-bibtex/resume_with_citations.md

     Research Scientist, Laboratory of Gregg Trahey, 2014 - present

     -   Clincal research coordination for studies on ultrsound imaging in the engineering lab, as well as hospital fetal and liver clinics
-    -   Collaborating with both industry and external academic partners as well as Duke graduate students on NIH-funded research
+    -   Collaborate with industry and academic partners and Duke graduate students on NIH grants
     -   Developing technical tools, managing data and documentation for the lab group

 *   **Technical University of Denmark (DTU)** (Kongens Lyngby, Denmark)

     Postdoctoral Researcher, Laborartory of Jørgen Jensen, 2013 - 2014

-    -   Developed OpenCL software for processing 3-D vector flow imaging ultrasound data on an AMD GPU
+    -   Wrote OpenCL code to  process 3-D vector flow imaging data on an AMD GPU
     -   Presented a conference presentation, a poster, and proceedings (SPIE 2014 & 2015)
     -   Contributed as co-author to another peer-reviewed journal article
     -   Examined feasibility of transthoracic cardiac vector flow imaging on a phased-array probe